inbrnthedj/testrepo/README.md

 # testrepo
-A repository just to test and explore github
+A repository just to test and explore github.
+Created for the course "Getting Started with Git and GitHub" by IBM on Coursera

 ---
 # TEXT(s) IN README.md FILES (*.md)